SUMMER INSTITUTES 2017

 Watch a short video to prepare for your course.

-5. Please read the following articles (attached in PDF):
+5. Please read the following articles (attached in the PDF):

 Reading these articles prior to your arrival will provide a solid foundation for your learning and contributions in the course.